-Combating sleep deprivation with a delayed start time for daily activities has been shown to improve grades, decrease irritability and depressive symptoms, decrease disciplinary issues, and reduce athletic injuries.
-54 Despite widespread agreement that delayed start times are beneficial to adolescents, many schools are unable to accommodate later times because of other considerations such as transportation, childcare, and other scheduling conflicts.
-Those challenges are largely absent in this programming environment, and thus sleep needs can be accommodated more readily.
 ACPD, in recognition of the importance of sleep and the delay in sleep onset and wakefulness, will develop programming and daily schedules to meet the sleep hygiene needs of youth.
 This will be routinely reassessed and include increased flexibility on weekends.
 ACPD will also consider and implement options to accommodate the needs of young people in its facility setup and provisioning- for example, ensuring young people are able to have lights for reading or other nightly activities, are offered sufficient darkness and quiet for sleeping, and meeting other such needs as they arise.
 The established daily schedule, or a sampling of weekly schedules, and any accommodations or modifications made to meet these needs will be reported to the subcommittee prior to the approval of the Annual Realignment Plan.
+That is, in the following iterations of annual planning, the subcommittee will review the existing daily schedule prior to approving the plan.